loracolov/dotfiles/README.md

 # Simple Neovim config

-A simple Neovim config that includes only the essential plugins and (in)sane defaults.
+A simple Neovim config that includes a few essential plugins and (in)sane defaults.
 Audit before use.

 ## Plugins